Big Bend Ranch State Park: Desert bighorn sheep re-introduction

 In early 2011, TPWD oversaw the transport of 29 desert bighorn sheep to the Bofecillos Range.
 It was hoped that this herd would become the ancestral animals of a self-sustaining population of bighorns within the park.
 The last unmanaged population of Texas desert bighorn sheep was shot or died around 1958.

 Waterfalls

 The Big Bend Ranch is home to Madrid Falls, the second highest waterfall in Texas.
 The terrain around Madrid Falls makes it difficult to access.

 Colorado Canyon

 Colorado Canyon, within the park, is the "most accessible" of the area's river canyons.
 Visitors may take short float trips through it, and it can be viewed from vehicle access points.
 Other river canyons in Big Bend were carved out of limestone, which yields almost vertical walls.
 Colorado Canyon is the only one carved from volcanic rock.
-Its mineral-rich soil makes the canyon "a hanging garden of yuccas, cacti, and other life."
+Its mineral-rich stone makes the canyon "a hanging garden of yuccas, cacti, and other life."